When designing a report, you may require several data sources from a number of storage systems accessible through different protocols:

 - The layout for a new report

-Every component that you re-use each time you start the development of a new report can be stored in a template.
-These components can also be imported from BIRT libraries.
+When you start to develop a new report, you can borrow every reusable component from a template.
+Components can also be imported from BIRT libraries.

 A new report has no relationship with the original template whose content has been borrowed.
 Therefore, any change made to that template cannot affect the reports that use it.